ANTI MONEY LAUNDERING POLICY AND PROCEDURES

 AML Officer is in charge of implementing this policy and specific procedures in order to allow proper identification of clients, prevention of money laundering and terrorism financing and adequate training of company personnel in CDD/ML/TF procedures.
 All company employees are obliged to remain vigilant and aware at all time of ML/TF issues.

-All participants of Moneysend transactions shall provide AML Officer with the necessary documents, such as proof of identity and proof of address, as well as any other documents if necessary.
+All translators shall provide AML Officer with the necessary documents, such as proof of identity and proof of address, as well as any other documents if necessary.
+The AML-officer will contact you and request the documents for passing the KYC procedure.
+Please follow their instructions.

 Identity Proof (Passport, Driving License)